chadac/nixspace/README.md

 Workspaces are git repositories, so if you commit and push the workspace, then others can clone it with:

-    nix-ws clone github:my/workspace
+    nixspace clone github:my/workspace

 #### Initializing projects

-By default, `nix-ws` clones all projects as stubs -- which means that while they are built and tested, they aren't directly editable until you explicitly **use** them.
+By default, `nixspace` clones all projects as stubs -- which means that while they are built and tested, they aren't directly editable until you explicitly **use** them.

 You can initialize a project in a workspace with

-    nix-ws use project-a
+    nixspace use project-a

 Syntax follows the expected folder path of the project:

-    nix-ws use subfolder/project-c
+    nixspace use subfolder/project-c

 If you would like to clone all packages in a workspace in editable mode, run

-    nix-ws clone github:my/workspace --use-all
+    nixspace clone github:my/workspace --use-all

 #### Updating projects

 To upgrade your `workspace.lock`, run

-    nix-ws update
+    nixspace update

 This will update all projects to use the latest available commit.